 Subcellular psychobiology is an entirely new field of medicine.
 As far as we know, no one else has yet published in this area.

 Our first book on subcellular psychobiology (shown above) is a handbook for practicing therapists (now available on Amazon.com).
-Over the next year, we'll be publishing a number of books exploring specific applications, like suicide, spiritual emergency, addictions, schizophrenia, and other topics.
-Unfortunately, due to time constraints, we don't plan on publishing a book on in-depth theory until sometime in 2016.
+Over the next few years, we'll be publishing a number of books exploring specific applications, like schizophrenic voices, suicide, spiritual emergency, addictions, and other topics.

 This new understanding of the cause of psychological symptoms would be merely an interesting biological curiosity except that it is also possible to intervene directly inside the cells themselves without using drugs or invasive medical procedures.
 Fortunately, it turns out that psychological-like techniques can be developed that take advantage of the fact that information flows into the cells as well as out of them.
 In fact, this is how all effective psychological techniques work; just no one realized that they were exploiting subcellular mechanisms to get their effects.

 Now that the effects of subcellular biology on psychology and medicine is recognized, a whole new generation of healing techniques becomes possible - ones never even imagined before.
 For example, it turns out that many mental disorders of unknown etiology are actually caused by diseases inside the cells themselves.
 It is now possible to create techniques that directly intervene with the cell to make a person immune to the pathogen that is causing the mental illness.
 For example, the Institute's treatment for schizophrenic voices works by making the person's immune system aware that there is a fungal pathogen present, one that indirectly causes the voices.
 When our 'Silent Mind Technique' is used, the immune system swiftly eliminates the disease along with the voices.